 Why pick just one!? 😉

-Do notice how the Canva water mark is on the monkey.
-That means he is a ‘premium’ image and you have to pay $1 to use him.
+Do notice how the Canva watermark is on the monkey?
+That means it is a ‘premium’ image and you have to pay $1 to use it–or have a Canva Pro account.

 But no stress…just search and find a different monkey for free if you don’t want to pay, or you can upload your own images for tweaking!

-Step 4: Okay, now it’s really your time to shine!
+Step 4: Okay, now it’s really your time to shine inside Canva!

 Get in there and create something for social sharing!